 When choosing the hosting company you want to work with, always keep in mind that the giant tech companies are by definition not trustworthy as hosting providers (and in all other respects).
 If you entrust all your sensitive data and digital life to the giants of the tech industry, you ought to remember that they have well known interactions with the government and secret services, they have a much higher number of employees (some of which can misuse clients’ data) and they are the target of cyber attacks much more often than small hosting companies (it is a known fact that many of these attacks actually succeeded and the private details of thousands of companies and individuals were compromised).

-Excellent hosting in terms of uptime, reliability, connection speed and very low prices, is offered by linode.com .
+Excellent hosting in terms of uptime, reliability, connection speed and very low prices, is offered by vultr.com and linode.com .
 The quality of their services is the only reason for mentioning them.
-Double Bastion™ has no affiliation with Linode LLC.
+Double Bastion™ has no affiliation with them.
 We should add that there are indeed other companies with similar services and prices.

 Here we explain in detail what is free and open source software (FOSS) and why this is the only type of software that can offer you real control over your computing and real digital privacy.

 This guide was written as a reaction against all the guides that describe how to install just a small part of a usable system.
 For example: there are many guides explaining how to install and configure a web server stack, such as the LEMP stack (Linux, Nginx, MySQL/MariaDB, PHP).
 And that’s it.
 As if, after installing a LEMP stack you have everything you need, to go on with your digital life.
 But what about a web traffic monitoring tool ?
 What about an intrusion prevention application ?
 What about a backup system ?
 How should I go about installing them ?
 Can you really use a web server without a backup system ?
 Or without an intrusion prevention application, or blindly, without a traffic monitoring tool ?
 Should I just install a LEMP stack and for the rest search for paid proprietary applications, or ‘software as a service’ ?